centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 The ns-datepicker wraps the ns-inputter component.
 Guidelines defined for the ns-inputter should also be adhered to when using this component.
 See [ns-inputter documentation](#).

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->

+## ns-download

+> Create a downloadable link for an asset.

+ns-download creates the visual and semantics of the action of downloading an asset, as opposed to navigation.
+It can be used on its own or as a list of downloads for multiple files.